Top Three Marketing Automations for Any Business

 Rather than interrupting your day at 9 a.m. for LinkedIn, 11 a.m. for Facebook and Instagram and noon for Twitter by posting manually on social media platforms, get yourself a social media scheduling tool, and let marketing automation post your amazing social media content for you.
 Automating your branded and well-crafted social media posts will guarantee that you are posting to the right platform at the right time for your audience.

 Automate Social Media Content Distribution

 Get a social media scheduler.
 There are many social media scheduling tools to choose from.
 A few off the top of my head are Later, Loomly, Canva, Falconio, HootSuite, SproutSocial, SharpSpring and MeetEdgar.
 If you are just posting to Facebook and Instagram, Meta Business has a scheduler ready to roll for any business page.

 Batch create your content, then schedule your posts during high traffic times to guarantee your brand is showing up on social media, collecting data and building audiences on each platform.

 Does this sound like too much work?
 If you can’t be bothered to take on the ever-increasing complexity of social media marketing, pass the ball to us, and we’ll get it done.

-Connect your social media pages to your CRM and/or marketing automation software to trigger email drips, or add points to their score when they interact with your page and posts.
-Build out MOFO retargeting ads to educate your audience about your products, set them up with a trial, book a demo, or schedule a quick discovery call.
+Connect your social media pages to your CRM or marketing automation software to monitor you contact’s interactions with your social media accounts.
+Create marketing automations to trigger email drips, or add points to their score when they interact with your page and posts.
+Start building audiences on each social media platform natively to include in your paid media targeting.
+Build out MOFO lead generation retargeting ads to educate your audience about your products or services, set them up with a trial, book a demo, or schedule a quick discovery call.
 Whatever makes sense in your marketing funnel.

 On Track for Success